MonsutaaFang/Sutetchi/README.md

 **Requires Minecraft Fabric 1.19.2 and GeckoLib 1.19.2**

-Sutetchi's Models/Textures/Animations are All Rights Reserved The code is free to use/public domain
+Sutetchi's Models/Textures/Animations are All Rights Reserved.
+The code is free to use/public domain.

     (c) 2022 MonsutaaFang